-Breakout groups used ConceptBoard (a virtual whiteboard / collaboration tool) to draw, add notes, and discuss ideas for the future.
+Breakout groups used ConceptBoard (a virtual whiteboard / collaboration tool) to draw, add notes, and discuss ideas for the

-OPPORTUNITIES & ISSUES

-Acess & Equity

-- get people down to the lake

-- provide opportunities to be "on the water" for all wayfinding & signage

-- extend transit

-Activities -

-- water recreation

-- educational programming

-places to gather

-Natural Areas

-- + more greenspace

-- fishing, hiking & birding

-places to be in nature

-- more natural shoreline

-- + too much concrete & car

-- infrastructure views of the water
+OPPORTUNITIES COMMUNITY & ISSUES MEMBERS CONTRIBUTED!
+Acess & Equity get people down to the lake the water" for all wayfinding & signage extend transit VISIONS FOR Activities water recreation THE FUTURE... educational programming educational Natural Areas programming" "better places fishing, hiking & birding places to be in nature for people to "high-guality . more natural shoreline too much concrete & car "focus on views of the water multiimprovements for generational people who live in access!" the neighborhoods"